ckan/ckanext-harvest/README.rst

     Setting this property to true will force the harvester to gather all remote packages regardless of the modification date.
 Default is False.

+*   validate_packages: By default, packages are not validated against instance schema.
+Setting this property will enable validation against schema before creating local packages.

 *   remote_groups: By default, remote groups are ignored.
 Setting this property enables the harvester to import the remote groups.
 There are two alternatives.
     Setting it to 'only_local' will just import groups which name/id is already